Showing top 0 results 0 results found

 Even though the churn rate isn't the only metric that will help you monitor your business, it’s one of the more reliable ones.
 When something goes wrong, your churn will reflect that almost immediately.

-Calculating churn is not only for companies that are looking to fix their growth problems.
+Calculating churn rate is not only for companies that are looking to fix their growth problems.
 If your net number of customers keeps growing, you can still use this metric to check and see if you could be growing faster.

 Get it right, and your revenue will skyrocket.